Wizkiller96/WizBot/docs/guides/linux-guide.md

     - Press `Ctrl` + `B`
     - Then press `D`

 Now check your Discord server, the bot should be online.
-Nadeko should now be running in the background of your system.
+WizBot should now be running in the background of your system.

-To re-open the tmux session to either update, restart, or whatever, execute `tmux a -t nadeko`. *(Make sure to replace "nadeko" with your session name.
+To re-open the tmux session to either update, restart, or whatever, execute `tmux a -t wizbot`. *(Make sure to replace "wizbot" with your session name.
 If you didn't change it, leave it as it.)*

 ### Systemd

-Compared to using tmux, this method requires a little bit more work to set up, but has the benefit of allowing Nadeko to automatically start back up after a system reboot or the execution of the `.die` command.
+Compared to using tmux, this method requires a little bit more work to set up, but has the benefit of allowing WizBot to automatically start back up after a system reboot or the execution of the `.die` command.

 1. Navigate to the project's root directory
-    - Project root directory location example: `/home/user/nadekobot/`
+    - Project root directory location example: `/home/user/wizbot/`
-2. Use the following command to create a service that will be used to start Nadeko:
+2. Use the following command to create a service that will be used to start WizBot:

     ```bash
     echo "[Unit]
-    Description=NadekoBot service
+    Description=WizBot service
     After=network.target
     StartLimitIntervalSec=60
     StartLimitBurst=2